AT.L2-3.2.3

 No attendance proof.
 You have a training presentation but no way to show who took it or when.
 Track completion dates.
 A spreadsheet works.

-You're good here.
-You have an annual training calendar, training materials that specifically address insider threats (unusual access, policy violations, reporting), and attendance records showing all staff completed it in the past 12 months.
+An annual training calendar, training materials that specifically address insider threats (unusual access, policy violations, reporting), and attendance records showing all staff completed it in the past 12 months.
 Assessors move on quickly from this one.

 If you use an off-the-shelf training platform